MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 A network topology based on Azure Virtual WAN is the preferred enterprise-scale approach for large-scale multiregion deployments where the customer needs to connect their global locations to both Azure and on-premises.
 A Virtual WAN network topology should also be used whenever the customer intends to use software-defined WAN (SD-WAN) deployments fully integrated with Azure.
 Virtual WAN is used to meet large-scale interconnectivity requirements.
 Since it's a Microsoft-managed service, it also reduces overall network complexity and helps to modernize the customer's network.

-A traditional Azure network topology should be used for customers who only intend to deploy resources in a few Azure regions, don't need a global interconnected network, have a low number of remote or branch locations per region (fewer than 30), or require full control and granularity for manually configuring their Azure network.
+A traditional Azure network topology should be used for customers who only intend to deploy resources in a few Azure regions, don't need a global interconnected network, have a low number of remote or branch locations per region (fewer than 30 IPSec tunnels required), or require full control and granularity for manually configuring their Azure network.
 This traditional topology will help these customers build a secure network foundation in Azure.

 ## Virtual WAN network topology (Microsoft-managed)